corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tokens-sdk/overview.md

 Redeem an amount of a token issued by `issuer`.
 Pay possible change to the `changeHolder` - this can be a confidential identity.

-You can provide additional post processing filter for queries by using `tokenQueryBy`.
+You can provide additional post-processing filter for queries by using `tokenQueryBy`.

 ```kotlin